iotaledger/integration-services/documentation/docs/basics/authentication/example_node.md

 ```
 ##  Putting it all together
 This is the final code using all functions together to request a JWT.
-The code can also be found at this repository: [https://github.com/Schereo/is-node-authentication](https://github.com/Schereo/is-node-authentication).
+You can find the complete code example at this repository: [https://github.com/Schereo/is-node-authentication](https://github.com/Schereo/is-node-authentication).

 ```js title="./authenticate.js"
 import axios from 'axios';